-Comparable distributable cash flow
+Comparable distributable cash flow and comparable distributable cash flow per common share

-We believe comparable distributable cash flow is a useful supplemental measure of performance that defines cash available to our common shareholder before capital allocation.
-Comparable distributable cash flow is defined as comparable funds generated from operations less distributions to non-controlling interests and non-recoverable maintenance capital expenditures.
+We believe comparable distributable cash flow is a useful supplemental measure of performance that defines cash available to common shareholders before capital allocation.
+Comparable distributable cash flow is defined as comparable funds generated from operations less preferred share dividends, distributions to non-controlling interests and non-recoverable maintenance capital expenditures.

 Maintenance capital expenditures are expenditures incurred to maintain our operating capacity, asset integrity and reliability, and include amounts attributable to our proportionate share of maintenance capital expenditures on our equity investments.
 We have the opportunity to recover effectively all of our pipeline maintenance capital expenditures in Canadian Natural Gas Pipelines, U.S. Natural Gas Pipelines and Liquids Pipelines through tolls.
 Canadian natural gas pipelines maintenance capital expenditures are reflected in rate bases, on which we earn a regulated return and subsequently recover in tolls.
 Our U.S. natural gas pipelines can recover maintenance capital expenditures through tolls under current rate settlements, or have the ability to recover such expenditures through tolls established in future rate cases or settlements.
 Tolling arrangements in our liquids pipelines provide for the recovery of maintenance capital expenditures are capital expenditures.
-As such, beginning in second quarter 2018, our presentation of comparable distributable cash flow only includes a reduction for non-recoverable maintenance capital expenditures in its calculation.
+As such, beginning in second quarter 2018, our presentation of comparable distributable cash flow and comparable distributable cash flow per common share only includes a reduction for non-recoverable maintenance capital expenditures in their respective calculations.
 Comparative figures have been adjusted to reflect this presentation.